akoskm/akoskm.com/clq6t64pd000908l69k2jhedw.md

 ---

-We all *love* shipping new features and building stuff – probably the main reason we're programmers!

-And web development doesn't have to be any more complicated unless... something breaks.

-When something breaks, it can bite you for two reasons:

-* You must find what broke and when – this is quite challenging.
-It could be that the thing that doesn't work now has been broken for weeks or even months, but you just realized it!

-* Bugs cost you money – imagine launching some Cyber Monday deals for the users of your fresh SaaS with the payment system broken.
+Imagine this: It's Cyber Monday, the busiest online shopping day of the year.
+You've worked tirelessly on a project for your client, launching an irresistible 50% off deal.

+Excitement is in the air, but then, disaster strikes – the payment system crashes.
+That's exactly what happened to us a few weeks ago, and it was a wake-up call.

+**Why a Robust CI/CD Pipeline Matters**

+This experience underscored a crucial lesson: the importance of a rock-solid Continuous Integration and Continuous Deployment (CI/CD) pipeline.
+As developers, we thrive on innovation and creativity, shipping new features and building amazing things – it's the heartbeat of our profession.
+But, without a reliable CI/CD process, even the best ideas can come crashing down at the worst possible moment.

+**The Hidden Dangers of Development**

+In web development, things usually run smoothly until they don't.
+When they break, the impact is twofold:

+1. **The Detective Work**: Discovering what went wrong and when is a daunting task.
+Sometimes, issues lurk beneath the surface for weeks or months, only to emerge at the least opportune moment, like during a major sale.

+2. **The Cost of Bugs**: Imagine launching a much-anticipated Cyber Monday deal on your brand-new SaaS platform, only to find the payment system is down.
+For early startups, the financial aspects of this can be severe.

+**From Experience to Action**

-As someone who has experienced both issues, setting up a CI/CD pipeline is one of the first tasks I undertake for projects I intend to launch.
+Having been through both of these challenges, I've learned that establishing a CI/CD pipeline is not just an option; it's a necessity for any project I plan to launch.

-But what is CI/CD, and why are they almost always mentioned together?
+**Demystifying CI/CD**

+But what exactly is CI/CD, and why do these terms always seem to go hand-in-hand?
+Let's dive into the world of Continuous Integration and Continuous Deployment, using GitHub Actions and Docker, to see how they can safeguard our projects from the kind of nightmare we experienced on Cyber Monday.

 ## Terminology